 The OCP NIC 3.0 PCIe channel requirements for PCI Express® Gen 4.0 align with the electrical budget and constraints as detailed in the PCI Express® CEM 4.0 Rev 1.0 and PCI Express Base Specification Rev 4.0.
 Exceptions or clarifications to the referenced specifications are noted in the sections below.
-The OCP NIC 3.0 PCIe channel requirements for PCI Express® Gen 5.0 differ from the PCI Express® CEM 5.0 Rev 0.7 for Insertion Loss Values as the loss was reduced on the OCP NIC 3.0 LFF aligns with the specification.
+The OCP NIC 3.0 PCIe channel requirements for PCI Express® Gen 5.0 differ from the PCI Express® CEM 5.0 Rev 0.7 for Insertion Loss Values as the loss was reduced on the OCP NIC 3.0 to allow the baseboard additional margin for SFF/TSFF implementations.
+The OCP NIC 3.0 LFF aligns with the specification.
 Refer to Section 5.3.1.2 for details.